1nfocalypse/1nfocalypse/README.md

 Current Projects:
-- Cryptanalysis of the Philox PRNG
+- Cryptanalysis of the Philox PRNG (going terribly, thanks for asking)
 - libstdc++-v3 linalg header
 - Development of a dual-hardness Elliptic Curve based CSPRNG algorithm, reliant on the ECDLP, Elligator 2, and bit truncation.
 - ShangMi cryptologic suite implementation